 Adding a logo to any photo strip will make the layout taller, regardless of whether you put it on the top, middle or bottom.

 If you’ll be using a logo for your event, we recommend using the three photo (1×3) layout rather than the four photo (1×4) layout.
 This helps free up space for the logo so that the strip doesn’t become too tall.

 You can also play with the aspect ratio of your logo.
 Make it taller to make the strip taller, make it wider to make the strip shorter.

 3. Make Adjustments With Padding

-Minor adjustments can always be made with the padding feature.
-Adding positive numbers to the padding settings will increase your margins, while adding negative numbers will reduce them.
+Further adjustments can always be made with the padding feature.
+Adding positive numbers to a padding direction will increase your margins, while adding negative numbers will reduce them.

 Each printer will handle these layouts slightly differently.
-If you find that your prints are pretty close to your desired end-product or that the printer is cutting a small section off, use the padding settings to make small adjustments and get things just right.
+It’s time to try a test print!
+If you find that your prints look like the preview in Simple Booth, that’s awesome.
+If the printer is cutting a small section off, use the padding settings to make small adjustments and get things just right.

-As long as you’re not using a background or overlay*, the easiest thing that you can do to get your layout to fill the photo paper is to use Force Fit.
-Force Fit will automatically adjust each photo based on face detection so that your prints will have even margins throughout the layout.
+If your print is almost there but you still need to trim out some white space, the easy way to completely fill the photo paper is to use Force Fit.
+Force Fit will automatically crop each photo based on face detection so that your prints will have even margins throughout the layout.

 The closer you get your print to how you want it to look before turning on Force Fit, the less it will crop photos to make them print and the better it will work.